 What They Offer: World-class equipment, personal trainers, group fitness classes (available with select memberships), online live workouts, HydroMassage beds, tanning, yoga, Zumba, no judgment philosophy, and Camp Crunch (small group training).

-What You Should Know: With several locations and more popping up soon, this gym is a great option to save a chunk of change.
+What You Should Know: With over 400 locations worldwide, this gym is a great option to save a chunk of change.
 If you want to try it out first, they offer a one-day pass to test the gym commitment-free.
 One of their membership options brings plenty of amenities and begins at a base price of $9.95 per month.

-What They Offer: 24/7 access, certified personal coaching, HydroMassage, tanning, TRX Suspension Trainer, reACT Training System, monthly fitness evaluations, dedicated plate weight area
+What They Offer: 24/7 gym access with key-card, certified personal coaching, HydroMassage, tanning, TRX Suspension Trainer, reACT Training System, monthly fitness evaluations, dedicated plate weight area.

 What You Should Know: True to its name, this gym offers 24/7 services so you can workout anytime (do you see what I did there?)
 This gym offers a generous 7-day trial completely free of charge.
-If you do decide to sign up, you can expect a membership of $10 per month for a GetFit membership, which is a more flexible option.
-A basic membership begins at $19.
+A Basic membership begins at $15.
 Keep in mind that an enrollment fee of $99 and a once a year club fee of $39 is applied after a few months of joining.